R-ajiv/Social-Network-Platform/README.md

 # Social Network Platform

 Welcome to the Social Network Platform repository!
-This project is a full-stack web application developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It provides a platform for users to connect, share content, and interact with each other in a social network environment.
+This project is a full-stack web application developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.It provides a platform for users to connect, share content, and interact with each other in a social network environment.

 ## Features